-All stakeholders at Campbell Drive K-8 Center are encouraged to build relationships through daily activities that help us to know and understand the whole child.
+All stakeholders at Campbell Drive K-8 Center are encouraged to build relationships through daily activities that help us to know and understand the child as a whole.
 Teachers are encouraged to communicate with students and parents to not only promote success, but also to help to meet all of their needs both academically and emotionally.
 Through a student-driven approach to learning, teachers use differentiated instructions focusing on all learning modalities to meet the student's individual needs.
-Campbell Drive K-8 Center has an open-door policy where parents can be involved in decision making through EESAC as well as participate in school-wide activities aimed at fostering strong relationships.
+Campbell Drive K-8 Center has an open-door policy where parents can be involved in decision making through EESAC, PTA meetings, TITLE I Parent Meetings, Volunteer Programs, En Familia sponsored parent meetings as well as participation in school-wide activities aimed at fostering strong relationships.